lammpstutorials/lammpstutorials-avatars/DESCRIPTION.md

-# LAMMPS tutorials logo and avatars
+# LAMMPS tutorials' logo and avatars

-The repository contains the script for generating LAMMPS tutorials avatars and logos.
+The repository contains the script for generating the avatars and logos of LAMMPS tutorials.

 <p float="left">
     <a href="">